-The teachers I spoke to beforehand told me the injury was a good thing, I would learn a lot from it, that it would be instructive, and that I would gain a greater body awareness through it.
+The yoga teachers I spoke to beforehand told me the injury was a good thing, I would learn a lot from it, that it would be instructive, and that I would gain a greater body awareness through it.
 I thought they were just trying to make me feel better about everything but in the end they were right.
 So when a fellow Yin Yoga TTC student recently shared her anguish online with the group about having a knee injury, I was the first in to tell her the same things, that it would be instructive and awareness-raising, but really I knew that the best thing to come out of it would be a greater kindness to her body and therefore other people’s bodies in her classes.
 She and I would be more able to deal with people who are nursing injuries or are restricted from certain movements.
 And we would learn that not being Best in Class is sometimes the greatest lesson of all.

-When I turned up at Sampoorna Yoga School I was full of it.
+When I turned up at Sampoorna – Yoga Teacher Training School in India, I was full of it.
 I’d had a long career in publishing, directing teams, authors and illustrators, and before that I’d taught ballet.
 I couldn’t wait to get through the door and show what I could do.
 Boy, was I surprised when I found that it was a struggle.
 Why did I find it so hard to stand in front of people and cue them into downward dog, when this was a pose that came so naturally to me in everyday life, and I was so used to directing, managing and pitching to people?
 It felt like I was learning another language and the note I was given by my teachers over and over again was that I was too quiet.
 Too quiet!
 Me!
 I almost didn’t know who I was that first week.

 I’m in awe of the non-native English speakers who take the courses here – not only do they have to learn how to cue people into poses verbally, they also have to become fluent teachers in another language.
 It was bad enough for me in English, learning how to speak again.
-One of the teachers on the current Spanish-language course at Sampoorna told me that she did her TTC in English and then had to go back to Spain and learn how to translate everything she’d learned back into Spanish.
+One of the teachers on the current Spanish-language course at Sampoorna told me that she did her Yoga TTC in English and then had to go back to Spain and learn how to translate everything she’d learned back into Spanish.
 If I’d had to do that, would I have even taken the course?